ronaldvendelmans/citysdk-ld/devsite/views/apps.markdown

 - [Now](http://dev.citysdk.waag.org/now) This simple web app offers Public Transport departure times in your immediate vicinity (real-time where available).
 The web app works in Amsterdam, Helsinki, Manchester, Tampere (Fi).

+- [Buildings in the Netherlands by year of construction](http://dev.citysdk.waag.org/buildings) A map showing all 9,866,539 buildings in the Netherlands, shaded according to year of construction.

 - [Map Viewer](http://dev.citysdk.waag.org/map) A demonstration of queries and results in the CitySDK mobility API.